MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_getnodemetadata.md

 ### -param NodeOrdinalAndAdapterIndex

-### -param pGetNodeMetadata [out]

-A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/dn265405">DXGKARG_GETNODEMETADATA</a> structure that contains the engine type and friendly name of the engine specified by the <i>NodeOrdinal</i> parameter.

-#### - NodeOrdinal [in]

 An index of a node for which engine information will be obtained.
 This node is within the physical adapter defined by the <i>hAdapter</i> parameter.

+### -param pGetNodeMetadata [out]

+A pointer to a [DXGKARG_GETNODEMETADATA]() structure that contains the engine type and friendly name of the engine specified by the <i>NodeOrdinal</i> parameter.

 ## -returns